stopthatastronaut/StatusCakeDSC/README.md

 # StatusCakeDSC

-A PowerShell Desired State Configuration Provider for simple status checks on [Statuscake.com](http://statuscake.com).
-Gives powershell users a nice, declarative syntax for defining checks as part of their infrastructure-as-code repositories.
+A PowerShell Desired State Configuration (DSC) Provider for simple status checks on [Statuscake.com](http://statuscake.com).
+Gives PowerShell users a nice, declarative syntax for defining checks as part of their infrastructure-as-code repositories.

 ## Requirements

-- PowerShell/WMF 5.0
+- PowerShell/WMF 5.0+
 - StatusCake account & API Key
 - A check target